onzfonz/comp227/src/content/4/en/part4d.md

 We will implement login to the frontend in the [next part](/part5).

-> NOTE: At this stage, in the deployed tasks app, it is expected that the creating a task feature will stop working as the backend login feature is not yet linked to the frontend.
+> Pertinent: At this stage, in the deployed tasks app, it is expected that the creating a task feature will stop working as the backend login feature is not yet linked to the frontend.

 </div>